Maryland Online Sports Betting

 Encouraging women and minorities to get involved in sports betting – The legislation explicitly says that the approved regulatory structure must “maximize the ability of minority and women-owned businesses to participate in the sports wagering industry.”

-Mobile sports betting operators – Under the legislation, state regulators are authorized to issue up to 10 licenses to mobile operators.
+Mobile sports betting operators – Under the legislation, state regulators are authorized to issue licenses to many mobile operators that aren’t necessarily traditional gaming companies.
 This is good news for operators who don’t have a deal lined up with an existing casino or racetrack.
 It is also good news for bettors in Maryland, who will likely have a robust, competitive marketplace to look forward to.

 Education in Maryland – Revenue generated by legalizing sports betting will go to the Blueprint for Maryland’s Future Fund, a dedicated fund to support educational opportunities in the state.